We've all had to start somewhere

 2. Hiking Boots with good ankle support.
 You will NOT be allowed on walks without boots.

-4. Extra layers - Fleeces, light wool jumpers, down jackets.
+4. Extra layers – Fleeces, light wool jumpers, down jackets.
 Several light layers are usually more flexible than one or two heavy layers.
-Be aware that down loses it's insulation properties if it gets wet (although you can buy synthetic down which can be water resistant), therefore your raincoat has to be able to fit over your down jacket if required.
+Be aware that down loses its insulation properties if it gets wet (although you can buy synthetic down which can be water resistant), therefore your rain jacket has to be able to fit over your down jacket if required.

-8. Wear comfortable clothing!
+9. Wear comfortable clothing!
 Warm clothes, like tracksuit bottoms, fleece, sports top (non-cotton), warm comfortable socks.
-Cotton is heavy and cold when wet.
+Cotton is heavy and cold when wet, so avoid it.

 It is not unusual to have four seasons in one day in the Irish Mountains (which is half the enjoyment).